Dawacode/RAG_System/README.md

 ## Sending a Query

 Once the server is running, you can send queries to the `/api/v1/query` endpoint using an HTTP POST request.
-The request body should be JSON containing a `query` key.
+Open a new terminal and run the command given below :

 **Example using `curl`:**